Challenges in the detection of visual pathologies in small children

 Population-based visual screening programs in infancy, carried out by pediatricians, optometrists or other specialists, are the main tool to avoid undetected visual disorders and late diagnosis.
 Currently, early detection of visual problems in small children, babies, and patients with neurocognitive disorders is a major challenge, which limits any visual screening program in infancy.
 Common visual tests are mostly designed for adult patients with normal cognitive and motor development.
 It is not possible to use these tests in children younger than three or four years of age, or with developmental issues.
 For this reason, only basic and subjective visual exploration tests, highly dependent on the experience of the examiner, can be performed on those children.

-The DIVE device has been developed to enable precise and objective exploration of the visual function even in non-collaborative patients, helping doctors with early diagnosis and treatment of visual problems in small children and babies.
+The DIVE device has been developed to enable precise and objective exploration of the visual function even in non-verbal patients, helping doctors with early diagnosis and treatment of visual problems in small children and babies.
 Both stimuli display and assessment of the patient’s response are automatic and adapted to the characteristics of each child (age, development, and visual capabilities).
 These features, along with the portability of the device, allow us to bring the detection of visual problems to children of only a few months of age.